sean01zhang/naesna/content/_index.md

 ## About Me

 My name is Sean, and I am a 4th year CS undergrad at the [University of Waterloo](https://uwaterloo.ca).
-I am currently interning at [Verily](https://verily.com) as a Software Developer.

 |              |                                                       |
 | ------------ | ----------------------------------------------------- |